 tradition one meal at a time.

-I’m a Professor of Philosophy at San Diego Mesa College and I write on the Philosophy of Food and Wine, Ethics, Political Philosophy, and Aesthetics.
+I am Emeritus Professor of Philosophy at San Diego Mesa College and I write on the Philosophy of Food and Wine, Ethics, Political Philosophy, and Aesthetics.
 My book on the philosophy of food entitled American Foodie: Taste, Art and the Cultural Revolution is available from Rowman Littlefield Publishers.

 I am a columnist for Sommelier Insight the newsletter for wine, restaurant, and event professionals and a monthly contributor to Three Quarks Daily, a blog dedicated to science, history, the arts, and philosophy.
 I also conduct seminars and tastings and evaluate wine for The Sommelier Company.